Academic Catalog

 • Written Communication (Basic Composition - BC, and Intermediate Composition - IC)

-1. to enable students to acquire knowledge and demonstrate understanding in a broad range of representative branches of knowledge; and
+1. to enable students to acquire knowledge and demonstrate understanding in a broad range of academic disciplines; and

-2. to enable students to develop and demonstrate the ability to apply methodological skills which encourage continued exploration on an independent level throughout their lives.
+2. to enable students to develop and demonstrate the ability to apply methodological skills that encourage continued exploration on an independent level throughout their lives.

 • Cultural Inquiry (CI)